JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 - Run the binaries of a **precompiled UE4 environment** containing the AirSim pluging
 - Control the robots through AirSim's **Python APIs**

-Note 1: the steps to build the UE4 Editor (necessary to modify models, environments, and add the AirSim plugin) and AirSim (including Python/C++ libraries and ROS nodes to interface with it) are given below
+Note 1: the steps to build the UE4 Editor (necessary to modify models, environments, and add the AirSim plugin) and AirSim (including Python/C++ libraries and ROS nodes to interface with it) from source code are given below

 Note 2: one can also [use the binaries](https://github.com/microsoft/AirSim/releases) or [build from source](https://microsoft.github.io/AirSim/build_windows/) on Windows

-Note 3: one piece of software not available on Lainux—but **Windows and Mac only**—is [Epic Games Launcher](https://www.epicgames.com/unrealtournament/en-US/download).
-This is useful to down
+Note 3: one piece of software not available on Linux—but **Windows and Mac only**—is [Epic Games Launcher](https://www.epicgames.com/unrealtournament/en-US/download).
+This is useful to download maps and other assets for the UE4 Editor from UE4's [Marketplace](https://www.unrealengine.com/marketplace/en-US/store).
+Yet, these assets can be easily transferred to Ubuntu once downloaded ([see the next part of this guide](https://github.com/JacopoPan/a-minimalist-guide/blob/master/Part4-Modifying-AirSim.md)) and [3rd party alternatives exist](https://github.com/neutrino-steak/UE4LinuxLauncher)

-Note 4: As of June 2020, [support for Unity](https://microsoft.github.io/AirSim/Unity/) is still experimental
+Note 4: as of June 2020, [support for Unity](https://microsoft.github.io/AirSim/Unity/) is still experimental

 ### Download the precompiled environments